In two months, we relaunched the Zoomex blog in a highly competitive crypto niche

 We conducted a content gap analysis to identify topics and search queries with strong potential among the target audience.
 As a result, we compiled over 1,000 relevant keywords for the target markets.

-- Blockchain platforms: Arbitrum, Blast, Avalanche, Ronin, EVM, ERC-20
+- Blockchain platforms: Arbitrum, Blast, Avalanche, Ronin, EVM, ERC-20.

-- Trading strategies: arbitrage, DCA, leverage trading, technical analysis — MACD
+- Trading strategies: arbitrage, DCA, leverage trading, technical analysis – MACD.

-- Crypto market basics: staking, yield, tokenomics, market capitalization
+- Crypto market basics: staking, yield, tokenomics, market capitalization.

-- Popular cryptocurrencies and meme coins: Bitcoin, Ethereum, Shiba Inu, Pepe, Trump tokens
+- Popular cryptocurrencies and meme coins:

 Based on the approved keyword set, we developed a content plan and detailed briefs for each article.
 Throughout the process, the client contributed topic ideas, fine-tuned priorities, and quickly updated the publishing schedule as needed.